We held the third annual Virtual PoleCon just this past Saturday October 22, 2022, to…

 - “Addition of pole fitness to traditional gym settings with a decrease in the importance of the art of dance.”

-- “I feel and fear that erasure for erotic style/sw will continue and pole ‘fitness’ will take over.”
+- “I feel and fear that erasure for erotic style/sex work will continue and pole ‘fitness’ will take over.”

 - “Hopefully it’s more recognized as a legitimate alternative fitness activity.”